facebookarchive/wit-stories-migration-tutorial/README.md

 # Stories Migration Tutorial

-As you may have heard on the [Wit.ai blog](https://wit.ai/blog/2017/07/27/sunsetting-stories), we don't support Stories and /converse anymore to focus on a more reliable, scaled, and integrated NLP experience.
+As explained in [this Wit.ai blog post](https://wit.ai/blog/2017/07/27/sunsetting-stories), we decided to focus on a more reliable, scalable, and integrated NLP experience, and as such discontinued our support for Stories and /converse.

 If you were using Stories, this means two things: